 Self-Directed Education

 “Education that derives from the self-chosen activities and life experiences of the learner” -Alliance for Self-Directed Education, What is Self-Directed Education.
 We invite you to learn more about SDE, The Optimizing Conditions, Educative Drives, and how various families practice it.
-Alliance for Self-Directed Education website or to our local East Bay Self-Directed Education community of practice facebook group resources to start with.
+The Alliance for Self-Directed Education website or to our local East Bay Self-Directed Education community of practice facebook group are good resources to start with.

 Child Autonomy